UCL/research-computing-with-cpp/98Installation/sec00virtualbox.md

 sudo apt-get install gnome-tweaks
 ```

-This will install a small a small GUI that can be opened using the desktop search for `Tweaks`.
+This will install a small GUI that can be opened using the desktop search for `Tweaks`.
 Then under `Fonts` there is a scaling factor that can be adjusted as needed.